bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 a mock token and there is a demo house state that is initialized.
-For modularity, the demo configuration is initialized as an environment variable flag that can be unset if a new use case (non demo) is to be developed.
+For modularity, the demo configuration is initialized as an environment variable flag that can be unset if a new use case is to be developed.